Unilmalas/FractalErosion/README.md

 a horrible spaghetti-code to test
 - fractal terrain generation (used Hunter Loftis code: http://www.playfuljs.com/realistic-terrain-in-130-lines/)
-- use a hydraulic erosion model to make terrain look more realistic (based on the model by Mei/Decaudin/Hu)
+- use a hydraulic erosion model to make terrain look more realistic (based on the model by Mei/Decaudin/Hu and Jako/Proceedings of CESCG 2011)

 next steps:
 - clean up this mess